 To the left we have Sir Francis Drake one of the many that visited Zihuatanejo.
 William Dampier above also visited the Bay of Zihua.

-The map above is from William Dampier you can read the name of Acapulco and Xapa (Ixtapa), the one below is from Sir Francis Drake the ship is around the area of Zihuatanejo and Acapulco.
+William Dampier you can read the name of Acapulco and Xapa (Ixtapa), the one below is from Sir Francis Drake the ship is around the area of Zihuatanejo and Acapulco.

 Let me introduce to you a